evacgriffin/item-sharing-app/README.md

 ## Screenshots
 ![homepage](/screenshots/homepage.png)
-Homepage of the Item Sharing App
+Homepage of the Item Sharing App.

 ![read-user](/screenshots/read_user.png)
 Example READ/DELETE: Each page displays a table, showing all data stored in the database for the entity.
 The user can click the "Delete" link to remove an entity's instance from the database.

 ![add-user](/screenshots/add_user.png)
 Example for ADD: Each page contains an "Add" form, allowing the user to add a new data entry for an entity.

 ![edit-user](/screenshots/edit_user.png)
 Example for EDIT: Clicking the "Edit" link next to a data entry routes the user to an Edit page.

 ## Citations